Jonesey86/Jonesey86/README.md

 - 13 years experience with customer relations both internal and external customers.
 - In my spare time I enjoy spending time with my family, reading, learning more about coding, gaming and playing golf.
 - I speak English and Norwegian fluently.
-- Im passionate about learning coding/programming and broadening my knowledge as a backend developer.
+- Im passionate about learning coding/programming system developmentand broadening my knowledge as a backend developer.
 - Im also passionate about learning more about frontend development, JavaScript, HTML, CSS.

 - My goal is to continuously enhance my skills in backend development, machine learning, while also exploring new technologies like desktop and web application development.
 Feel free to